-A mesh network is a lot different than Super Boost WiFi repeater (a product I highly recommend), and we’re going to see why in just a minute.
+A mesh network is a lot different than Trifiboost (a product I highly recommend), and we’re going to see why in just a minute.

 A WiFi extender works by rebroadcasting your signal.
 Think of a single signal that can go 200 feet in range.
 If you install an extender 150 feet inside of this range, the extender may be able to duplicate the signal for an additional 200 feet.

 Based off of the location of the extender, you may be able to have 350 – 400 feet of coverage.

 The extender will communicate directly to your router, and when the signal is rebroadcasted, it is often its own WiFi network.
 What this means is that broadcast1 and broadcast1_extension may be available.

 When you’re outside of broadcast1, you will connect to broadcast1_extension.

 In many cases, the extension broadcast may be slightly slower, but it’s still offering a further range than what your traditional router is offering.
 Extenders are a more affordable way to extend your WiFi, but they do have a downside in the efficiency department.